Home Gaming (Part 2)

 Gaming (Part 2)

 The ZX81 helped me find things out about myself during a difficult time.
 It provided me with a feeling of infinite possibility, and introduced me to the world of computing.
 It laid the foundation for much of my life.
-I have such fond and happy memories because of it.
+I have such fond and happy memories of it.

 This post is licensed under CC BY 4.0 by the author.